Introduction

 About this dashboard

 The evidence and narrative presented here are based on the latest available data at the time that Agriculture in the UK was published.
-The majority of data is for the 2022 calendar year but in some cases data are for earlier years where more recent data is unavailable.
+The majority of data is for the 2023 calendar year but in some cases data is for earlier years where more recent data is unavailable.

 If you have any questions about this dashboard, please contact us at .